sympy/sympy_doc/README.md

 # SymPy Docs Repository

+**NOTE: The contents of this repository are generated automatically.
+To make modifications to the SymPy documentation, edit the RST sources in the `doc` directory of the [main SymPy repo](https://github.com/sympy/sympy/tree/master/doc).
+Pull requests should only be made to this repo if you are modifying old version builds of the docs, or for emergency hotfixes.**

 This git repository contains all the generated SymPy documentation.
 It is hosted at http://docs.sympy.org/ automatically by github.